The Hook (Poker Face): Plot

-In a flashback from months earlier, it is revealed that Cliff's patience and his loyalty towards Frost had run out during his year-long chase of Charlie, and he entered in a contract with Beatrix Hasp to kill Frost.
-To Cliff's delight, they planned to use Charlie as a scapegoat to hide the involvement of the Five Families, which if known would threaten the delicate peace with the other crime syndicates.
-He retrieved the revolver Charlie touched from his car, and replaced the content of Frost's gift box, her old name tag, with a similar revolver.
-During their conversation at the casino, Cliff used a remote control to turn off the lights and killed Frost with the revolver covered with Charlie's fingerprints, which he then swapped with the revolver Charlie dropped for the FBI to find.
+In a flashback, it is revealed that Cliff's patience and his loyalty towards Frost had run out during his pursuit of Charlie, and he conspired with Hasp to kill Frost.
+To Cliff's delight, Hasp's crime family planned to use Charlie as a scapegoat to hide their involvement, which, if known, would threaten the delicate peace with the other families.
+Cliff retrieved the revolver Charlie touched from his car and replaced the content of Frost's gift box (her old name tag) with a similar revolver.
+During their conversation at the casino, Cliff used a remote control to turn off the lights and kill Frost with the revolver covered with Charlie's fingerprints, which he then swapped with the revolver Charlie dropped for the FBI to find.

 Hiding in the hotel, Charlie calls FBI Agent Luca Clark (Simon Helberg).
-Clark has been assigned to lead the murder case, having been promoted after Charlie supplied him with the information regarding Caine.
-While he will not pursue her, he advises her to leave town.
+Luca has been assigned to lead the murder case, having been promoted after Charlie supplied him with the information regarding Kazimir Caine.
+While Luca will not pursue Charlie, he advises her to leave town.
 She manages to escape by joining a bachelorette's party bus.
-She reaches the house of her estranged sister, Emily (Clea DuVall), who is not delighted to see her.
-She gives Charlie the keys to their father's boat, and while she admits she knows her sister is a good person at heart, she also says she leaves no place for her and her niece to be a part of the life she chose for herself.
+She then reaches the home of her estranged sister, Emily (Clea DuVall).
+Emily gives Charlie the keys to their father's boat, and while she admits she knows her sister is a good person at heart, she also says she has left no place for her and her niece to be a part of the life she chose for herself.

-Charlie is unable to use the boat due to a massive hole in it.
+Charlie is unable to use the boat due to a massive hole in the hull.
 With no other option, she calls Cliff for help, unaware of his role in Frost's death.
 He tells her to meet him on his boat, where he plans to deliver her to the authorities.
-Coincidentally being not that far away, Charlie comes long before they arrive.
+Coincidentally being not that far away, Charlie comes along before they arrive.
 She discusses possible scenarios with Cliff, who carefully avoids lying by indirectly answering her questions.
-As Cliff stalls her by pretending to start up the boat, Charlie finds blacklight-reactive poker chips, which were used to mark Frost during the blackout.
+As he stalls her by pretending to start up the boat, Charlie finds blacklight-reactive poker chips, which were used to mark Frost during the blackout.
 She instantly realizes what happened just as police sirens are heard.